As an Amazon Associate I earn from qualifying purchases.

 - ¼ tsp. salt

-- Whisk until you have a thick, smooth batter.
+- In a large mixing bowl, combine all the ingredients using a whisk.
+Whisk until you have a thick, smooth batter.
 It should be roughly the consistency of a thin pudding.

 - Ladle some batter onto an oiled waffle maker and cook to appliance directions.